-Mr. Mann is legal counsel at Cox & Palmer, a full service Atlantic provinces law firm, and has over 30 years of experience in the practice of corporate and commercial law, with an emphasis on corporate finance and public utility regulation.
-Mr. Mann was Vice Chairman of Emera Inc., a diversified energy and services company listed on the Toronto Stock Exchange (the "TSX"), from November, 2004 to April, 2005, prior to which he was the company's President and Chief Executive Officer.
-Mr. Mann was also President and Chief Executive Officer of Nova Scotia Power Inc. from 1996 to 2004.
-Mr. Mann is the Chairman of the audit committee for NewGrowth Corp. and Allbanc Split Corp. and is also a director and member of the audit committee of Logistec Corporation and Brookfield Renewable Energy Partners L.P., Mr. Mann holds a Bachelor of Commerce and a Bachelor of Laws from Dalhousie University and a Master of Laws from the University of London, England.
+Mr. Mann has over 30 years of experience in the practice of corporate and commercial law, with an emphasis on corporate finance and public utility regulation.
+Most recently Mr. Mann served as Counsel at Cox and Palmer from 2005 to 2015.
+Mr. Mann also serves as Chairman of Logistec Corporation and is the Audit Committee Chairman for New Growth Corporation and Allbanc Split Corp II.
+Mr. Mann holds a Bachelor of Commerce and a Bachelor of Laws from Dalhousie University and a Master of Laws from the University of London, England.
 Mr. Mann is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 Mr. Mann is a resident of Chester, Nova Scotia, Canada.